Singapore Key Points

 - Support – using our 20 years experience we guide you throughout every step of the company formation process

 - A Singapore Company is required to appoint a qualified Company Secretary

-- Almost anyone or any company can incorporate a company.
-However, there must be at least one director of the company who is above 21.
+There must be one director of the company who is above 21 years of age

 Types of Companies